FredHutch/sas7bdat-specification/sas7bdat.rst

 The first integer is the index of the page that has the subheader, with 1 indicating the page that immediately follows the file header.
 The second integer is the index of the subheader pointer within the page's subheader pointer table.
 A value of 1 indicates the subheader that is referred to by the first subheader pointer in the table, which is typically the last subheader physically on the page.
-Both values may be 0 to indicate that the referant subheader does not exist.
+Both values may be 0 to indicate that the referent subheader does not exist.

 A "_`text reference`" field is a pointer to a string of meta-information text, such as a variable name or a variable label.
 All meta-information text for a SAS7BDAT is held within a `Column Text subheader`_ and a "text reference" is the location of a string within those subheaders.